Signing

 let signing_package = frost::SigningPackage::new(commitments_map, message);

-must then be sent to all the participants using an
+The SigningPackage must then be sent to all the participants.
+(If the message

-if the message is confidential, then the channel must also be confidential.)
+is confidential, then the channel must also be confidential, since the message

 In all of the main FROST ciphersuites, the entire message must be sent to participants.
 In some cases, where the message is too big, it may be necessary to send a hash of the message instead.
 We strongly suggest creating a specific ciphersuite for this, and not just sending the hash as if it were the message.
 For reference, see how RFC 8032 handles "pre-hashing".